MIT-PSFC/POPSIM-Public/README.md

 ### Dev Install

-Install development related packages with `poetry install --with dev`
+- Install development related packages with `poetry install --with dev`
+- Run `poetry run pre-commit install` to install pre-commit hooks

 ### Branching
 Create a branch off `main` to commit your changes to.
 For those new to git workflows, [this tutorial](https://webtuu.com/blog/04/git-basics-branching-merging-push-to-github) may be helpful.